zstein13/enpm702-fall-2025/docs/source/lecture8/design/requirement_analysis.rst

    * - **Constraint**
      - **Description**
    * - Namespace Organization
-     - All domain classes (Vehicle, Car, Truck, Train, Engine, Driver, Route) shall be encapsulated within the ``transportation`` namespace to provide logical grouping and prevent naming conflicts.
+     - All domain classes (Vehicle, RoboTaxi, RoboShuttle, Sensor, Fleet, Person, Route, Location) shall be encapsulated within the ``transportation`` namespace to provide logical grouping and prevent naming conflicts.
    * - Encapsulation
-     - Drivers shall not call Engine directly.
-All powertrain operations pass through the Vehicle API.
+     - External actors shall not access Sensors directly.
+All sensor operations are managed internally by Vehicle.
    * - Composition Rule
-     - Exactly one Engine per Vehicle (composition).
-Engine lifecycle is bound to Vehicle lifecycle.
+     - Each Vehicle contains one or more Sensors (composition).
+Sensor lifecycle is bound to Vehicle lifecycle.
+   * - Aggregation Rule
+     - Fleet aggregates Vehicles.
+Vehicles can exist independently of the Fleet and can be transferred between Fleets.
    * - Optional Route
      - Route association is optional at runtime.
-Driving shall function without a Route assigned.
+Vehicles can operate without a Route assigned (e.g., idle, charging).
    * - Type Abstraction
-     - Diagram types are language agnostic (e.g., ``String``), and mapping to concrete types (e.g., ``std::string``) is an implementation detail.
+     - Diagram types are language agnostic (e.g., ``String``, ``Integer``), and mapping to concrete types (e.g., ``std::string``, ``int``) is an implementation detail.
    * - Error Handling
-     - Commands must return typed results or exceptions with machine-readable codes and human-readable messages.
+     - Operations must return typed results or exceptions with machine-readable codes and human-readable messages.

 ------------------------
 Implementation Guidance